Peter van Dalen

-Peter van Dalen MEP (born 3 September 1958) is a Dutch politician serving as a Member of the European Parliament (MEP) since 2009.
+Peter van Dalen MEP (born 3 September 1958) is a Dutch politician who served as a Member of the European Parliament (MEP) between 2009 and 2023.
 He is a member of the Christian Union, which used to be part of the European Conservatives and Reformists (ECR), but switched to the European People's Party (EPP) in 2019 following the accession of the far-right Forum for Democracy.

 Pre-political career

 Van Dalen was educated at the Develstein College, in Zwijndrecht, and studied History and International Relations at Utrecht University.
 At university, van Dalen was a member of the SSR-NU, a Christian social club for students, and worked in the House of Representatives of the Netherlands as a member of staff for Meindert Leerling, with responsibility for health policy.
 After graduating in 1983, van Dalen enrolled in Utrecht's law school, but had to drop out in 1985 because he was constantly travelling abroad and was too busy to keep up with his studies.
 He became a senior policy officer for Leen van der Waal, a Member of the European Parliament for a joint RPF-GPV-SPG (Reformed Political Party) ticket in 1984.
 In 1989, van Dalen joined the Ministry of Transport, Public Works and Water Management, dealing with the then-European Economic Community (EEC).
 From 1990 to 2009, van Dalen held increasingly senior positions in the Ministry, reaching the position of Superintendent-Director of the Inspectorate of Transport and Public Works.